 We will need to plan ahead to communicate and receive information once the shaking stops.
-Cell phones probably won't work and landlines can be overwhelmed.
-"If everyone tries to get on the phone at the same time, it's like Mother's Day to the 10th power and the system will crash," Jordan says.
+Cellphones might not work and landlines can be overwhelmed.
+“If everyone tries to get on the phone at the same time, it’s like Mother’s Day to the 10th power and the system will crash,” Jordan says.

 Emergency planners want people to stay off all phones for three to five hours unless they need to call 911 for a life-threatening emergency.
 (The only death in the Nisqually earthquake was a heart attack victim who could have been saved if his family had been able to get through on 911, Jordan mentions).

-If the power is out, the television and Internet won't be a source of information.
+If the power is out, the television and Internet won’t be a source of information.
 You should have a battery-powered, solar-powered or hand-cranked radio (with extra batteries if needed).
-The official emergency station is KIRO 710 AM.
-KOMO 1000 AM is also usually reliable, Jordan says.
+The official emergency station in the Seattle area is KIRO 710 AM.

 It’s important to designate an outside spot where your family will meet if you have to get out of the house or if people can’t get home.
 Streets may be impassable, and you may not be able to communicate with children and spouses right away.
 That’s why it’s important to know – or help to prepare – the survival plans of children’s schools and daycare centers to ensure that they are safe if they need to stay put for a while, Jordan says.

-Be in contact with neighbors ahead of time to know who may be vulnerable and need to be checked on and who has supplies that can be shared, such as barbecues (with stored briquettes) and camping stoves (with fuel) if power is out.
+Be in contact with neighbors ahead of time to know who may be vulnerable and need to be checked on and who has supplies that can be shared, such as barbecues and camping stoves if power is out.